COVID-19 Update

 Here are some of the temporary changes at CREATE for the next little while:

-- CREATE’s activities and programs continue to be offered, however, they will be in different formats including us using Zoom, Skype and teleconferences for some states.
+• CREATE’s activities and programs continue to be offered, however depending on your state they may be offered in different formats including us using Zoom, Skype and teleconferences.

-- CREATE is still running, however, to protect our staff some of our staff are working from home and some of our offices are unattended.
+• CREATE is still running, however, to protect our staff, during lockdown periods our staff may be working from home.

 How do I contact CREATE staff during this time?